Skip to main content

 • Sense of calm and serenity

-• Enhanced sense of connection with the world (beings or objects)
+• Enhanced sense of connection with the world (people, beings, objects)

 • Distortion or loss of sensory perceptions (common)